Dr. Gary Tanchak, D.C.

 A few things to note here before we move on.

-We would’ve appreciated a regular soft ball just as an addition so they’re 5, but for now we guess the 4 will have to do.
+We would’ve appreciated a regular soft-ball just as an addition, so they’re 5, but for now, we guess the 4 will have to do.

-achedaway pro attachments socket
+achedaway pro hard massager: attachments socket

 Size, Weight, Ergonomics

-In fact, looking at it, you get the feeling that it could be larger than the Theragun Pro and the Ekrin B37s which we reviewed recently.
+In fact, looking at it, you get the feeling that it could be larger than the Theragun Pro and the Ekrin B37s we reviewed recently.

 Achedaway Pro Recovery Massage Gun